Download as PDF

 Soil compaction in the hop row from season-to-season is probably the most common problem encountered when consulting a hop yard.
 Many growers prep their new hopyard sites by plowing and amending the soil prior to planting but fail to do this practice in following seasons.
 Why?
 To help preserve a permanent row cover crop?
 Don’t have the correct and necessary equipment?
 Hopyards DO require specialized equipment to operate and maintain - - it is time for new hop growers to get on board with this fact.

 Hops are the second fastest growing plant in the world and have to develop a massive feeder root system each season to support the amazing bine growth rate.
-A critical part of this hop root system is a fine fibrous root mat that forms each spring in the top 6 inches of nutrient rich topsoil and spreads outward as the season progresses.
-Its function is to collect all the nutrients available and transport them up the plant with lots of available water.
-Poor root mat development and management equals poor hop growth.
+A critical part of this hop root system is the fine fibrous feeder root system that re-forms each spring in the top 6 inches of nutrient rich topsoil.
+Individual feeder roots may only last for 5 to 7 days before being replaced by new ones in a continual process.
+The fine hair-like feeder roots spread outward from the central crown and larger permanent roots as the spring season progresses.
+Their function is to find all the necessary macro and micro-nutrients and transport them up the plant using lots of available water.
+Poor feeder root development and management translates to poor hop bine growth.

-Roots can only collect nutrients and water that come in contact with them.
-Fewer roots means less nutrient uptake.
-Most nutrient- collecting roots grow in the top 6 to 8 inches of soil because that’s where the microbes, nutrients, and oxygen are located.
+Roots only accumulate nutrients and water that come in direct contact with them.
+Anything that restricts a hop plant's root density results in less overall nutrient uptake.
+Most nutrient-collecting roots grow in the top 6 to 8 inches of soil because that’s where the microbes, nutrients, and oxygen are located.
 Nutrient uptake grinds to a halt if soil oxygen levels and exchange rates with the atmosphere are limited by soil compaction.
 It doesn’t matter if the soil test says all the soil nutrients are present and accounted for – the plant can’t take them up in sufficient quantities without the soil oxygen being present.
 The perfect rooting conditions are nutrient rich, well-aerated soils with adequate moisture present.
-Also, hard compacted dense soil physically blocks feeder root development and outward spread of the fine roots through the soil during the growing season.
-This is a simple case of restricted root system equals little plant.
+This is sometimes referred to as a soil having good tilth.

-How should a compacted soil be corrected?
-First identify the ALL possible factors causing the compaction; then the best actions to correct it.
+How can a compacted soil be corrected?
+First identify the ALL possible factors causing the compaction; then apply the best actions to correct it.

 Improper Soil pH (Back To Top)